amangup/coding-bootcamp/lecture10/webapp.md

 - The browser makes a GET request for a static file like any other GET request
 - The web server should understand that this request is for a file, and it has to send back that file in response.
 - Flask supports this behaviour.
+    - Though the Flask supports this, it is very rudimentary.
+This is because production websites use CDNs (Content Delivery Network) to store and serve static files.
+Doing that is out of the scope of this bootcamp.

 #### Showing images